Pissant

 A pissant, also seen as piss ant or piss-ant, refers to a type of ant.
 The word is also used as a pejorative noun or adjective, indicating insignificance.

 The original pissant is any of a certain group of large ant species, commonly called wood ants, that make mounded nests in forests throughout most of Europe.
-The name pissant arises from the urine-like odour produced by their nesting material—needles and straw from pine trees—and the formic acid that constitutes their venom.
+The Swedish form of the name pissant (pissmyra) was used already by Linnaeus in 1761.
+The name arises from the formic acid that constitutes their venom and that they can eject from their abdomen in an "acid squirting" behaviour.
 Formica rufa is one such ant, but there are others with similar characteristics.
 Forelius and Iridomyrmex are two genera of piss ants.
 In the United States, the word pissant may refer to any small ant that infests a home.

 Slang

 Pissant is an epithet for an inconsequential, irrelevant, or worthless person, especially one who is irritating or contemptible out of proportion to his or her perceived significance.
 A Virginia politician is said to have silenced a heckler by saying, "I'm a big dog on a big hunt and I don't have time for a piss-ant on a melon stalk".

 The term piss-ant also may be used as an adjective, usually as a pejorative, to mean insignificant and annoying.
 In conversations with his advisors during the Vietnam War, U.S. President Lyndon B. Johnson referred to Vietnam as "a piddling piss-ant little country".
 In the context of incorporating a celebrity's family into the limelight, Alex Reimer, a frequent guest at Boston's radio station WEEI, called Tom Brady's daughter "an annoying little pissant" in January 2018 prior to Super Bowl LII.